-UCD Library Special Collections holds a collection of 1,300 books, formerly kept in Franciscan friaries, which are now held by Special Collections with the support of the UCD-OFM partnership.
+UCD Library Special Collections holds a collection of c.5000 books, formerly kept in Franciscan friaries, which are now held by Special Collections with the support of the UCD-OFM partnership.

-- In the 1870s, after the unification of Italy, it was feared that the books were not safe in St Isidore’s.
-A new library was built in the friary in Merchant’s Quay and in 1872 much of the material from St Isidore’s was deposited in the new library.
-In 1946 a new house of studies, Dún Mhúire, at Killiney was established by the Franciscans and became a centre for the preservation and study of Franciscan books and manuscripts from the friaries in Ireland and Europe.
+In the 1870s, after the unification of Italy, it was feared that valuable books and manuscripts were not safe at St Isidore’s.
+A new library was built in the friary at Merchant’s Quay, Dublin and in 1872 much of the material from St Isidore’s was deposited there.
+In 1946 a new house of studies, Dún Mhúire, at Killiney, Co, Dublin, was established by the Franciscans and became a centre for the preservation and study of Franciscan books and manuscripts from the friaries in Ireland and Europe.

-- In 2000 the Irish Franciscans (Order of Friars Minor: OFM) and University College Dublin (UCD) agreed a legal partnership, administered by the UCD-OFM partnership committee, whereby The Mícheál Ó Cléirigh Institute for the Study of Irish History and Civilisation was established.
-It was agreed that some Franciscan archival and printed collections have been moved to UCD.
+In 2000 the Irish Franciscans (Order of Friars Minor: OFM) and University College Dublin (UCD) agreed a legal partnership, administered by the UCD-OFM partnership committee, whereby The Mícheál Ó Cléirigh Institute for the Study of Irish History and Civilisation was established.
+It was agreed that some Franciscan archival and printed collections would be moved to UCD.

-- The Franciscan archival collections, which include the Annals of the Four Masters, are held in UCD archives while the printed collections have been moved to UCD library Special Collections.
+The Franciscan Manuscripts, which include the Annals of the Four Masters, are held in UCD archives

 Access and Use

 The collections can be consulted by the students and staff of UCD, and by external users, in the Special Collections Reading Room.